Quadrifolium/OriginalPlanOnWeibo/_posts/Other Accounts/2017-09-22-other-accounts.md

   <a href="http://weibo.com/5706219726/Fn2TappR3">2017-09-22 23:45</a>
 </div>

-TPK gets to the successful close! :thumbsup::thumbsup: I am grateful to the platform and the programme team for giving me the chance to show my ability, [@PandaTV](http://weibo.com/PandaTV) [@YiAnMusicClub](http://weibo.com/u/6094546964).
+TPK gets to the successful close! :thumbsup:×2 I am grateful to the platform and the programme team for giving me the chance to show my ability, [@PandaTV](http://weibo.com/PandaTV) [@YiAnMusicClub](http://weibo.com/u/6094546964).
 I am glad to get to know many good friends on or behind the stage.
 Everyone of you did a very good job.
 I wish the talented boys be better and better.
 Let's wait for the next season!
 (It's a pity that we didn't take a group photo on that day, since it's too cold.) [@YiAnMusicClub-ChiYi](http://weibo.com/u/6117581836) [@YiAnMusicClub-FangXiangRui](http://weibo.com/u/6117583008) [@YiAnMusicClub-HeLuoLuo](http://weibo.com/u/6117570574) [@YiAnMusicClub-LinMo](http://weibo.com/u/6108312042) [@YiAnMusicClub-SunYiHang](http://weibo.com/u/6108316220) [@YiAnMusicClub-SunYiHang](http://weibo.com/u/6108316220) [@YiAnMusicClub-ZhanYiWen](http://weibo.com/u/6108090526) [@LOLUniversalBigCousin](http://weibo.com/yuzhoujieshuo) Big Cousin is the MVP.
-Good. :laughing::laughing:
+Good. :laughing:×2

 <!-- more -->